Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Introduction

-[H-IV:5.1] ``Confirmed and candidate exoplanets number in the thousands and search techniques include Doppler measurements, transit photometry, microlensing, direct [(and since 2019 also interferometric)] imaging and astrometry.
+\ors[IV:5.1] ``Confirmed and candidate \indexit{exoplanet}exoplanets number in the thousands and \indexit{exoplanet!search techniques}search techniques include Doppler measurements, transit photometry, microlensing, direct [(and since 2019 also interferometric)] imaging and astrometry.
 Each detection technique has some type of observational incompleteness that imposes a biased view of the underlying population of exoplanets.
 In some cases, statistical corrections can be applied.
 For example, transiting planets can only be observed if the orbital inclination is smaller than a few degrees from an edge-on configuration.
 However, with the reasonable assumption of randomly oriented orbits, a geometrical correction can be applied to determine the occurrence rate for all orbital inclinations.
 In other cases, there is simply no information about the underlying population and it is not possible to apply a meaningful correction.
-For example, the number of planets with a similar mass (or radius) and a similar intensity of intercepted stellar flux as our Earth is not secure at this time because the number of confirmed detections for this type of planet [and orbit is too] small.\activity{Estimate the orbital Doppler swings and the fractional dimming during transits observed from afar of Mercury, Earth, and Jupiter around the Sun.
-Also estimate how close a Jupiter-like exoplanet (with an albedo of 0.5) should orbit for the fractional bolometric dimming during a secondary eclipse (when the planet moves behind the star) to be about 1~millimagnitude (which is the noise level for the telescope of the {\em Kepler} spacecraft for a 13th magnitude star at 1-minute exposure times; consider at what wavelength range the contrast is optimal).
-Use, {\em e.g.,} \href{https://nssdc.gsfc.nasa.gov/planetary/factsheet/}{this fact sheet}.
-Compare the Doppler signals with the thermal widths of spectral lines, and consider what to use as reference wavelengths.
-How large is the Doppler swing added to the stellar signals owing to Earth's orbit around the Sun? \mylabel{act:exoplanetdetection}}\activity{Look up and summarize the principles of the five detection methods of exoplanets, and consider what the strengths, weaknesses, and technological challenges are for each method.
-Note: activities~\ref{act:doppler} and~\ref{act:exoplanetdetection} ask about Doppler signals and transit photometry.}
+For example, the number of planets with a similar mass (or radius) and a similar intensity of intercepted stellar flux as our Earth is not secure at this time because the number of confirmed detections for this type of planet [and orbit is too] small.\activity{{\em Show:} (a) Estimate the orbital Doppler swings and the fractional dimming during solar transits observed from afar of Mercury, Earth, and Jupiter. (b) Also estimate how close a Jupiter-like exoplanet (with an albedo of 0.5) should orbit for the fractional bolometric dimming during a secondary eclipse (when the planet moves behind the star) to be about 1~millimagnitude (which is the noise level for the telescope of the {\em Kepler} spacecraft for a 13th magnitude star at 1-minute exposure times). (c) Consider at what wavelength range the contrast is optimal.
+Use, {\em e.g.,} \href{https://nssdc.gsfc.nasa.gov/planetary/factsheet/}{the fact sheet} at https://nssdc.gsfc.nasa.gov/planetary/factsheet/. (d) Compare the Doppler signals with the thermal widths of spectral lines, and consider what to use as reference wavelengths. (e) How large is the Doppler swing added to the stellar signals owing to Earth's orbit around the Sun? \mylabel{act:exoplanetdetection}}\activity{{\em Look up} and summarize the principles of the five detection methods of exoplanets, and consider what the strengths, weaknesses, and technological challenges are for each method and how these depend on planetary mass, size, and orbital radius.
+Note: activities~\ref{act:doppler} and~\ref{act:exoplanetdetection} ask about Doppler signals and transit photometry. \mylabel{act:methodcomp}}